This blog may contain affiliate links. Read our disclosure policy for more info.

 Some of the best places in Samiapata, Bolivia to stay include:

 Finca La Vispera – This mid-range hotel is located on the outskirts of Samaipata on a real operating organic farm.
 The views from here are beautiful and one of the top-rated cafes in Samaipata is on-site.
-Breakfast is included and the owners are so friendly they will make you feel like family!
+A chalet begins at $90 USD and breakfast is $10 USD extra.
+The owners are so friendly they will make you feel like family!
+This is the place to come to relax.

 El Pueblito Hotel Boutique – This is the hotel that’s located at the top of the mirador hike in Samaipata.
-This small 4-star hotel is gorgeous and offers the best views in the area.
-Although not cheap, for what you get it is really great value!
+This small 4-star hotel is gorgeous, has a pool, and offers the best views in the area.
+Although not cheap, for what you get its really great value!

-You can browse all of the different places to stay in Samaipata online on Booking.com!
+You can also browse all of the different places to stay in Samaipata online on Booking.com!

 So, there you have it, 10 reasons to visit Samaipata, Bolivia.
 If you have any questions, feel free to leave a comment below so we can get back to you.